Priya's 2024 India Report: 10-Hectare Water Harvesting Success

 - Water Cycle Restoration Research: Indigenous Wisdom Meets Permaculture (Article)

-- The Necessity Of Rainwater Harvesting (Video)
+- The Importance of Harvesting Rainwater for Conservation (Video)

-- Permaculture Design Certificatе Course (How-To Guide)
+- Explore the Permaculture Design Certificate Course for Sustainable Living (How-To Guide)

 Explore more in Water, Climate & Adaptation — the full hub for this knowledge area.